D-C4ptain/d-c4ptain.github.io/_posts/2023-06-24-Africa-battle-ctf-2023.md

 ![](/assets/img/posts/ctf/africabattle23/wcinjection4.png)

-I striped the 'IP' string and the "Benin" string was actually reflected on the page.
+I striped the 'IP' string and the "Benin" string was actually reflected on the page!
 That is now interesting.

 ![](/assets/img/posts/ctf/africabattle23/wcinjection5.png)